krishnateja6/portfolio-readme-demo/README.md

 This project shows how to:
 - Create and commit files
 - Track changes with Git
-- Push a repository to GitHub
+- Push a repository into GitHub
 - Work with branches and merges in Git.